CUTR-at-USF/onebusaway-firebase-export/README.md

 * `-userId` Takes a user id as an argument and performs the analysis for that specific user.
 * `-noMergeWalkingRunning` Does not merge the walking and running events.
 * `-noMergeStill` Does not merge the still events.
+* `-dayStart` The analysis day start time.
+For example `-dayStart 3` makes the analysis time window between 3AM to 3AM.
 ## License

 ```